 I don’t make it very far, just a couple miles, before I realize that my path has bottlenecked me into a highway.
 This is “where the sidewalk ends.”

-I’m glad I got in a decent bike ride between Final Frame and the World Trade Center Path train stop.
+I’m glad I got in a decent bike ride between the office and the World Trade Center Path train stop.
 I also feel less bad for not wearing sunblock, as although the morning clouds have dispersed, and the sun is out, it will be no bother to me as I sit in the 62 bus enroute to the airport.

 A man approaches me asking for a dollar.
 When I say no, he offers no curt “Thank you,” like some of the more polite beggars in NYC do when you refuse to give them money.
 Instead his eyes linger on me, and he does not move from the spot, as I beat a retreat to the bus stop.